pdorobisz/grails-file-server/README.md

 grails-file-server
 ==================

-Grails plugin that allows you to serve files from any directory on disk.
+Grails 2.x plugin that allows you to serve files from any directory on disk.

+Add dependency to _grails-app/conf/BuildConfig.groovy_:

+    grails.project.dependency.resolution = {
+        ...
+        plugins {
+            ...
+            runtime ':file-server:0.2.1'
+        }
+    }

 Add _download_ controller provided by this plugin to _grails-app/conf/UrlMappings.groovy_: